Last year I was considering going to a CPA because my tax situation was becoming more complicated, with the side income I was reporting from the blog.

 If you file your own taxes I suggest using e-file to file your taxes as your tax return is processed a lot faster than if you send in a paper tax return.
 You can also get a refund in as little as 8 days with e-file, but it can take a month or more to receive a refund via check.
-Plus, if you met certain income restrictions in 2010, you can file your federal taxes for free!
+Plus, if you meet certain income restrictions, you can file your federal taxes for free!

 Filing Your Tax Return Can Be Free